dmleong/manager-resources/docs/about.md

 ## My role

 My role as a leader is to provide guidance, clarity, coaching, and remove roadblocks.
 I expect my reports to be collaborative team players and to be good sports if something does go wrong.
-There is no room for ego on my team. **There is no room for bullies on this team.** If someone is doing really well on the team, we should all celebrate that person's work!
+There is no room for ego on my team.
+If someone is doing really well on the team, we should all celebrate that person's work!
 If you're doing really well, we will also celebrate you!
-If you need to constantly be in the limelight **at the expense of others**, then you may want to reconsider if this is the best fit for you.

-I also identify pretty strongly with Jessica from [Fresh Off the Boat](https://en.wikipedia.org/wiki/Fresh_Off_the_Boat) (in the first 4 seasons at least).
-I'll push you to do your absolute best, but it's only because I care about your future!
+Software is a team sport - you can get pretty far alone, but we can go further together.

 My role as the EM on this team is to: